-Are you ready for online learning?
+Are you Ready for Online Study?

 Learners with Chevron Training are able to study at a time that suits them.
 They can learn new skills and study for a QQI award (or even an honours degree), fitting this around their work, family and social life.